ENDURANCE: Stomach truth. You're having a stomach *truth*.

 - In one, a (CGI) child's sore nose flees around to the back of its head, to avoid being assaulted by an ordinary un-lotion-impregnated tissue.

-- In another, the nose also turns into sort of a pipe, which you really wouldn't want happening to your nose.
+- In another, the nose also turns into a foghorn; and in another a flamethrower, which you really wouldn't want happening to your nose.

 - Horror abounds in a California Milk Advisory Board that depicts a woman's skeleton shucking off the rest of her flesh in order to gulp down some of the calcium-rich fluid.
 The husband is oblivious as he watches t.v. in the other room, the skeleton retains the woman's voice... and the remaining flesh, left on the floor like a full-body sweatsuit, rolls its eyes as the skeleton keeps talking.